wa1kmoon/Astro101/GRB101/grb_review/the physics of gamma-ray and relativistic jets/Kumar&Zhang_note.md

 \frac{qB' \gamma^2}{2\pi mc} < \frac{9mc^3}{16\pi q^2}
 $$

 The left side of this equation is the synchrotron frequency of particle with LF of $\gamma$.
-Thus we can use this inequality to find the maximun synchrotron photon energy for an electron (proton) is ~50 MeV  (100GeV) inn shocked fluid comoving frame under the optimistic Bohm diffusion limit.
+Thus we can use this inequality to find the maximun synchrotron photon energy for an electron (proton) is ~50 MeV  (100GeV) in shocked fluid comoving frame under the optimistic Bohm diffusion limit.

 Synchrotron photons produced when a particle is passing through a region of muchhigher-than-average magnetic field can have energy larger than the limit de-scribed above, e.g. Kumar et al. (2012).